Dental surgery personal injury compensation solicitors.

 • Cuts and other injuries sustained during treatment;

-These are, of course, the most common errors, but whatever you believe your dental surgeon has done, if you believe it has resulted in an injury, please contact MG Legal and one of our expert dental negligence solicitors will be happy to assess your claim free of charge with a view to acting for you on a no win no fee basis.
+These are, of course, the most common errors, but whatever you believe your dental surgeon has done, if you believe it has resulted in an injury, or illness, please contact MG Legal and one of our expert dental negligence solicitors will be happy to assess your claim free of charge with a view to acting for you on a no win no fee basis.

 How common is dental negligence?

 With around 40 million dental treatments carried out in the UK each year, it is inevitable that some treatments or dentists will prove to have caused injury, Dental negligence claims are, unfortunately, something that do happen on a regular basis.